NaamaGutfroind/ai-learning-platform/README.md

 Mock Mode: If the OpenAI API is unavailable or the key is missing, the system automatically switches to a "Mock Mode" to ensure the UI remains fully functional for testing.

 Admin Capabilities
-Users with the admin role can access a special dashboard to:
+Users with the admin role (Defined by running npm run setup) can access a special dashboard to:

 Monitor all users registered in the system.